Yellowstone Expeditions Recommended Equipment List

 RENTAL EQUIPMENT:

 We have rental equipment available.
-We have an assortment of Madshus Skis, Alfa, Alpina, and Whitewoods Boots, Yuba Snowshoes, and Outdoor Research Gaiters.
+We have an assortment of Alpina Skis, Alfa, Alpina, and Whitewoods Boots, Yuba Snowshoes, and Outdoor Research Gaiters.

-We have a couple of sporting goods stores in town if you happen to forget some equipment, or if you want to pick up a few last minute items.
+We have a sporting goods stores in town if you happen to forget some equipment, or if you want to pick up a few last minute items.
 We recommend:

 40 Yellowstone Avenue